abridged/collabland-dev/help-docs/command-center/create-a-tgr/evm/mainnet-erc1155.md

 :::

-### How to Get the Full List of Token Ids for an ERC1155 Collection
+## How to Get the Full List of TokenIds for an ERC1155 Collection Via OpenSea API

-Shoutout to CryptoPortfolio for creating this script.
+Shoutout to [CryptoPortfolio](https://github.com/Crypt0P0rtf0li0) for creating this script.

-## Get All ERC1155 tokenIds Via OpenSea API

 This Node.js script allows you to fetch data from the OpenSea API for a specific collection and save the token IDs to a text file.
 It handles rate limiting and pagination automatically.